Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Justification of Local Linearity, Low-rankness, Semantic Direction

-\end{itemize} \end{theorem} The proof is deferred to \Cref{appendix:proof}.
+The proof is deferred to \Cref{appendix:proof}.
 Admittedly, there are gap between our theory and practice, such as the approximation error between $\bm f_{\bm \theta, t}(\bm x_t)$ and $\mathbb{E}[\bm x_0 | \bm x_t]$, assumptions about the data distribution, and the high rankness of $\bm J_{\bm \theta, t}$ for $t < 0.2$ and $t > 0.9$ in \Cref{fig:low_rank_linear}.
 Nonetheless, \Cref{thm:1} largely supports our empirical observation in \Cref{sec:method} that we discuss below:

 \begin{itemize}[leftmargin=*] \item \textbf{Low-rankness of the Jacobian.} The first property in \Cref{thm:1} demonstrates that the rank of $\nabla_{\bm x_t}\E[\bm x_0\vert \bm x_t]$ is always no greater than the intrinsic dimension of the data distribution.
-Given that the intrinsic dimension of the real data distribution is usually much lower than the ambient dimension \cite{pope2021intrinsic}, the rank of $\bm J_{\bm \theta, t}$ on the real dataset should also be low.
+Given that the intrinsic dimension of the real data distribution is usually much lower than the ambient dimension~\autocite{pope2021intrinsic}, the rank of $\bm J_{\bm \theta, t}$ on the real dataset should also be low.
 The results align with our empirical observations in \Cref{fig:low_rank_linear} when $t \in [0.2, 0.7]$. \item \textbf{Linearity of the posterior mean.} The second property in \Cref{thm:1} shows that the linear approximation error is within the order of $\lambda {\alpha_t}/{\left(1 - \alpha_t\right)}\cdot \mathcal{O}(\lambda)$.
 This implies that when $t$ approaches 1, ${\alpha_t}/{\left(1 - \alpha_t\right)}$ becomes small, resulting in a small approximation error even for large $\lambda$.
 Empirically, \Cref{fig:low_rank_linear} shows that the linear approximation error of $\bm f_{\bm \theta, t}(\bm x_t)$ is small when $t = 0.7$ and $\lambda = 40$, whereas \Cref{fig:linearity_more_results} shows a much larger error for $t = 0.0$ under the same $\lambda$.
-These observations align well with our theory. \item \textbf{Low-dimensional semantic subspace.} The third property in \Cref{thm:1} shows that, when $t$ is close to 1, the left singular vectors associated with the top-$r$ singular values form the basis of the image distribution.
-Thus, if the edited direction is the basis, the edited image will remain within the image distribution.
+These observations align well with our theory. \item \textbf{Low-dimensional semantic subspace.} The third property in \Cref{thm:1} shows that, when $t$ is close to 1, left singular vectors associated with the top-$r$ singular values form the basis of the image distribution.
+Since the editing direction consists of basis, the edited image remains within the image distribution.
 This explains why $\bm u_i$ found in \Cref{eqn:linear-approx-2} is a semantic direction for image editing. \end{itemize}